ydeos/ydeos_weights/README.rst

 **ydeos_weights** is a weights model library in Python 3.

-A weight is approximated as a punctual mass present at a 3D point (Centre of Gravity of a object).
+A weight is approximated as a punctual mass present at a 3D point (Centre of Gravity of an object).

 A weight can be added to a WeightsCollection.
 The WeightsCollection can be handled as a single Weight using its total weight and the position of its centre of gravity.